bennydictor/runnkill/README.md

 Thank you for playing runnkill!

-You have to run server and then client <your ip>
+You have to run server and then client (server ip).
 Multiplayering enabled.
 Try not to kill yourself!